K1ish/ReggieOS2/README.md

 - Connectivity: TCP/IP stack!
 Internet access!
 - Software access: Shrine includes a package downloader
 - Versatility: unlike stock TempleOS, Shrine requires only 64MB RAM, making it feasible for cloud micro-instances and similar setups (note: this is planned, but currently not true)

+MORE WIP FEATURES:
+- Modern GUI that is responsive and clean.
+- Fully functioning web browser

 RIP Terry A. Davis